lopezdsr/sql-query/index_management.md

 - ST_IntersectsInterior

 The following example will get all of the points in 1 km around the point POINT(6.433881 43.422323).
-For data skipping to work, min/max index on the `lat` and `lng` columns is required.
+For data skipping to work, a MinMax index on the `lat` and `lng` columns is required.

 ```
 SELECT * FROM cos://us-geo/sql/metergen STORED AS PARQUET WHERE